zxybazh/MiniJava/README.md

 # MiniJava
-The repository for Compiler project of a MiniJava Parser Front upon ANTLR 4
+The repository for Compiler project of a MiniJava Parser Front-end upon ANTLR 4.
+You can see the pared AST tree using ANTLR TestRig.

 ##Prerequisites

 **Java Runtime**(1.6 or higher)